voxie/training-modules/Module-06.md

 When you are done, push your code to Bitbucket.
 Please create a tag called `v1.6` with a message of 'ready for review'.
 Be sure your tags are pushed to the remote repository and are visible in Bitbucket.

-Create an issue titled **Review Module 6 - Codeception** and @mention all team leaders and department head.
+Create an issue titled **Review Module 6 - Codeception** and @mention your mentor and team leader.